 Abdul-Jabbar was known for his signature move: the skyhook.
 It’s widely considered to be one of the most unstoppable weapons of all time and a guaranteed two points while he was in his prime.
 He also was a key member of two of the greatest teams of all time: the 1970s Milwaukee Bucks and the 1980s Los Angeles Lakers.

-The great Michael Jordan is tied for second place on the all-time MVP list with five.
-The player he is tied with is Bill Russell, the best winner that the NBA has ever seen.
-Among current players, LeBron James paces the pack with a total of four awards.
-He could catch Kareem with a late-career resurgence.
+The great Michael Jordan is tied for second place on the all-time MVP list with five, along with Bill Russell, the best winner that the NBA has ever seen.
+Among active NBA players, LeBron James paces the pack with four awards.
+He could catch Abdul-Jabbar with a late-career resurgence.